Russlascala/dynamic-static-shopifySections/README.md

 # dynamic-static-shopifySections

-Simple Shopify Liquid examples for dynamic static  and block sections.
+Simple Shopify Liquid examples for dynamic, static, and block sections.

 1. four-column-section.liquid
   This is a dynamic Shopify section that has a four column bootstrap row with font awesome icons on top.
 (Editable Content: 4 text content, 4 font awesome icons, font size, and font awesome color.)